 If the transmission oil becomes overheated while driving, the following message appears on the SID: TRANSMISSION OVERHEATING.
 In this event, stop the car in a suitable place, switch off the engine, open the hood and wait until the message goes out.
-When driving subsequent to the transmission oil overheating, select a locked gear position in which the engine speed is about 3,000 rpm.
+When driving subsequent to the transmission oil overheating, select either 3rd gear or Drive, whichever will allow the engine to run at 3,000 rpm and maintain the speed of traffic or a safe speed.

 The transmission oil can become very hot when the car is driven with a heavy load; for example, driving with a trailer on hilly roads when the wrong gear has been selected, resulting in many extra gear changes.
 Select one of the positions 1, 2 or 3.
 A high outside temperature or a defective oil cooler can also cause the oil temperature to increase.
-Contact an authorized Saab workshop, see also page 156.
+Contact an authorized Saab workshop, see also page 179.